 10.The cadets dress colour was selected as Khaki.
 It was only selected to prevail an atmosphere of homogeneity and unity.

 11.Till date this Academy has produced 27 service Chiefs.
-Presently all the chiefs from the Army, the Navy and the Air Force NDA alumni.

 12.Three NDA alumni have been honoured with the Param Vir Chakra, and nine others have received the Ashoka Chakra.